Evan-Kim2028/subgraph-query-portal/README.rst

 Subgraphs
 ---------
 Subgraphs are custom APIs built on indexed blockchain data that can be queried using GraphQL endpoints.
-A list of Messari Endpoints can be found `here https://subgraphs.messari.io`__.
+For a list of standardized subgraph endpoints by Messari, see `here https://subgraphs.messari.io`__.

 Subgrounds
 ----------
+Subgrounds is a Python library that allows seamless Subgraphs into a Python data analytics workflow.
-Subgrounds is an open-source Python library for interfacing with and querying Subgraphs.
-It simplifies the process of extracting and processing data from various blockchains.
+It provides an open-source solution for interfacing with and querying Subgraphs, streamlining the process of extracting and processing blockchain data.
+With Subgrounds, you can easily incorporate Subgraphs into your Python data pipeline, enabling you to seamlessly integrate blockchain data into your data analytics web3 workflow.

 Polars
 ------
 Polars is a blazingly fast DataFrames library implemented in Rust using Apache Arrow Columnar Format as the memory model.

-Library Requirements
+Library Dependencies
 ============
-* Python 3.10 or higher
+* Python >= 3.10
 * Subgrounds
 * Polars
 * Pyarrow